-A home near Albany, photographed in 1936, with its former slave quarters, at left Library of Congress nslaved workers were brought by the Dutch to New York beginning in 1625 or 1626, but it wasn't until 1799 that state legislators ended the practice - sort of.
+A home near Albany, photographed in 1936, with its former slave quarters, at left nslaved workers were brought by the Dutch to New York beginning in 1625 or 1626, but it wasn't until 1799 that state legislators ended the practice - sort of.
 Ever practical, lawmakers decided it was best to take it slow.